JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7994 days**.

-And here is a just a random fact -  **In the movie "Babe", the piglet was played by over 30 different piglets they outgrew the part so quickly during the production of the film**.
+And here is a just a random fact -  **Olives, which grow on trees, were first cultivated 5,000 years ago in Syria**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)